offle-assistant/offle-assistant/README.md

 Indices should be per-sentence in each document.
 A hit will return the entire document.
 This has obvious limitations.
 If a document is very long, it will fill up the entire context window.
 For this method, documents will need to have a length maximum.

+# Subtasks
+* Create directory in ~/.config/offle-assistant/rag/ralph/ which will house the docs.
+* Update the config file accordingly
+* Populate the directory with PDF files in the ./src/
+* Create subcommand which indexes all the documents
+    * Takes everyting from the src dir and converts them into parseable formats with pymupdf4llm
+    * Sentence-level or paragraph-level vector embeddings
+    * Stored in a dictionary so that you can look up the source of each embedding
+* Create function that performs the same embedding process on a query sentence.
+* Create function which searches all the embeddings and compares vectors for cosine similarities selecting the closest.
+* Create new Persona.chat\_w\_rag(user\_query) which performs chat but with the context prepended to the query.
+    * I also want this to provide the excerpt that was the hit to the user and tell the user explicitly where it got it from.
+    * It must include path to the file and line number.
+* Create a catch in the cli which intercepts messages including something like "Search Database for: " and calls the new Persona.chat\_w\_rag method
+* Add a test to make sure it's working.
+One possible automated test would be to check a query that exactly matches a line in the corpus.
+* Create --add option to the rag subcommand that gives you the ability to add documents to the rag dir.

+### Create message history
+I want at least a log of conversations per-persona.
+One file per conversation.

 ### Installation instructions
 Create installation instructions for macOS/Linux with a script that can automate the process.